Senior Director, Special Events

 - Develop, foster and manage relationships with corporate sponsors and committee members, including identifying personal connections to properly steward institutional funders.

-- Maintain up-to-date records and both electronic and paper files; manage events using the donor database for tracking, reporting and follow-up in coordination with database coordinator and the directors of corporate relations and major gifts.
+- Maintain up-to-date records and both electronic and paper files; manage events using the donor database for tracking, reporting and follow-up in coordination with database manager and the director of major gifts.

-- Conduct event “debriefs,” reconcile event budgets, and ensure all follow-up is conducted in a timely manner.
+- Conduct event “post mortems,” reconcile event budgets, and ensure all follow-up is conducted in a timely manner.

-- Work closely with Marketing and Communications division on all pre- and post-event marketing materials and publicity.
+- Work closely with marketing and communications on all pre- and post-event marketing materials and publicity.

-- Provide leadership and direction for third party events and serve as liaison with event coordinators, in particular: Holden Cup Golf Tournament, Awesome Games Done Quick Video Gaming Marathon and Prevent Cancer Foundation poker tournaments.
+- Provide leadership and direction for third party events and serve as liaison with event coordinators, in particular when appropriate.

 - Assist with other fundraising projects as requested.